mexikoedi/Crazy-Space-Survival-Adventure/README.md

 This game is just a simple space game with a rocket which can shoot, collectables, asteroids, a fitting soundtrack, upgrades, menu,... .
 The game will gain speed after some time to increase the difficulty.
 Use ESC if you start the game to pause and to look into every menu.
-Yes the windows should be so small.
+Yes the window should be so small.
 And yes this game may be buggy or not good optimized or has weird hitboxes,... but yeah, I learned much from this game.